universal-packages/universal-logger/README.md

   Log level to which this log entry belongs.

 - **`title`** `string`
-  A quick and concise descritpion of the event to be logged.
+  A quick and concise description of the event to be logged.

 - **`message`** `string`
   Additional information about the event.